 What can you do to help?
 Make a donation.
 Mentor a child.
 Start a program.
 Call us or email us to find out how!

-The Eastern Shore Campus provides services to male youth, ages 11 to 18.
-Residents are given therapeutic, academic and behavioral support to help them overcome emotional and behavioral issues so they can function responsibly in the community after discharge.
+The Eastern Shore Campus provides therapeutic residential services to male youth, ages 14-21.
+Residents are provided therapeutic, academic, behavioral and life skills supports to assist them in building skills to overcome emotional and behavioral issues particularly in response to developmental and complex trauma.

 A volunteer group that works independently to sew, crochet, knit, and quilt blankets size infant to teenager for donation to Maryland's Ronald McDonald House.
 There are no specific requirement as to size, color, material, etc. These blankets are for the smallest preemie to a toddler to a pre-teen to an older teen.
 Each blanket has a customized label 'Made with Tender Loving Care by Brianna's Blankets' sewn into it.
 The blankets provide comfort to seriously ill children receiving treatment in hospitals.